jaredstander/13thagepointbuycalculator/README.md

 A point buy calculator for the 13th Age tabletop RPG system.

 JavaScript is included in header (as well as CSS, but let's be honest, that's not why you're here) to make the underlying code easier to find.
 ALSO, because it's all in one doc with no images or external media, feel free to save this file locally, email it, etc, and still have access to all of it's workings while offline.
-Should be OK for mobile as well, but I'll probably see how it looks on my handy when it's finished.
+Most of the backend code is done, so I am continuing to tweak the CSS for better adaptive display.

 When the project is finished, inside you can find treasures like:
 - How to calculate ability mods based on ability scores